helidon-io/helidon-examples/examples/integrations/langchain4j/coffee-shop-assistant-se/README.md

 This is a **demo application** showcasing the **Helidon SE integration with LangChain4J**.
 It demonstrates how to build an **AI-powered coffee shop assistant** using **Helidon Inject**, OpenAI models, and embedding storage.

+NOTE: LangChain4J integration is a preview feature.
+The APIs shown here are subject to change.
+These APIs will be finalized in a future release of Helidon.

 ## **Features**

 - Integration with **OpenAI chat models**.